ryenski/heneise.com/resume.md

 ## Senior Full Stack Engineer at Swan Bitcoin, 2022

-As senior engineer I participated in a variety of projects within various areas of the company to develop systems and workflows for Swan’s flagship product.
+As senior engineer, I participated in a variety of projects within various areas of the company to develop systems and workflows for Swan’s flagship product.
 - Organized working groups to expand product offerings for Swan’s clients.
 - Fortified security by implementing an account-based permission policy.
 - Participated in an application-wide domain model overhaul to allow a user to login to multiple accounts.